-Before jumping straight into the topic let us have a quick look on the terminologies to understand why to reduce DNS lookups.
+Before jumping straight into the topic let us have a quick look at the terminologies to understand why to reduce DNS lookups.

 WHAT ARE DNS LOOKUPS?

 DNS stands for domain name system which should be connected to an IP address to be found by the web browser.

 When a webpage is requested the browser must look up all the Domain Name Systems connecting to it.
 The browser has to do it for each and every DNS resource, your site is receiving.